better-internet/radworks-grants/docs/blog/mirror_intro.md

 - [Nassar Hayat](https://twitter.com/nassarhayat) (Core Team)
 - [Reverie](https://twitter.com/hi_reverie) (comprised of [Derek Hsue](https://twitter.com/derek_hsue) and [Larry Sukernik](https://twitter.com/lsukernik) from the Radicle Community)

-This group will act as signers of the [Radicle Grant Program's multi-sig](https://gnosis-safe.io/app/eth:0x394B920c5d39E0Ca40fCa2871569B6B90D750c7c/balances), which will ultimately fund projects.
-All Radicle Grants operations & budgets will be publicly managed and hosted on Radicle via the [grants.radicle.eth](https://app.radicle.network/orgs/grants.radicle.eth) org.
+This group will act as signers of the [Radworks Grant Program's multi-sig](https://gnosis-safe.io/app/eth:0x394B920c5d39E0Ca40fCa2871569B6B90D750c7c/balances), which will ultimately fund projects.
+All Radworks Grants operations & budgets will be publicly managed and hosted on Radicle via the [grants.radicle.eth](https://app.radicle.network/orgs/grants.radicle.eth) org.
 The repositories are also [mirrored on GitHub](https://github.com/radicle-dev/radicle-grants).

 ## How do I apply for a grant?